The Bar Seat Dilemma That Stirred Up A Couple’s Date Night

 Social Norms and Expectations

 Personal space plays a crucial role in our social interactions.
-As highlighted by relationship expert Dr. Helen Fisher, "Our personal space is a reflection of our emotional boundaries, and when these are crossed, it can lead to feelings of discomfort and anxiety."
-She elaborates that individuals have unique zones of personal space that, when violated, can disrupt social harmony.
+"Our personal space is a reflection of our emotional boundaries, and when these are crossed, it can lead to feelings of discomfort and anxiety."
+Individuals have unique zones of personal space that, when violated, can disrupt social harmony.
 This insight may help explain why the solo diner's actions caused unease in the crowded bar, as infringing upon these invisible boundaries can significantly impact interpersonal dynamics.

 Forcing Someone Out of a Bar Seat Only Hurts the Business, Not the Customer.